jarkkotulensalo/multimodal-search/README.md

 There are config templates ready for CLIP-ViT-L-14, CLIP-ViT-B-32, CLIP-ViT-B-32-multilingual and Jinaai/jina-clip-v1.

+Currently the app is compatible with using vespa or faiss as the vector database.

 1. **Set up the configuration file**:

     Create a `config.yaml` file in the `config` directory with the following content: